- Training

 When you generate an Invoice from a Sales Order, a prompt will alert you that there are branch Companies present for the parent Company.
 For further information, see our page on Parent-Child and Third-Party Relationships.

-When you create and send an Invoice, it is sent to the Contact selected in the Send To field by default.
 If you tick the Email Recipient – Company box, the Invoice will be sent to the primary email address stored in the Company record instead.

 You can choose from the following actions when a shipment is generated from a Sales Order: